Telephone numbers in Finland: Mobile numbers

-The area code for fixed landline subscriptions in Kymi is 05, and should not be confused with mobile numbers starting with 050.

 Short numbers

 Upon launching the world's first GSM network in 1991, operator Radiolinja (later merged with Elisa) issued short phone numbers in the format 050 XXXX and 050 XXXXX to their employees and shareholders until the early 2000s.
 New shareholders purchasing 5000 FIM (about 1101 EUR in 2021) or more worth of shares could request a number.
 Only 280 four-digit numbers and 6,800 five-digit numbers were issued.
 Such numbers continue to be in use and can be transferred between operators just like longer numbers.

 International access

-The default international access code is 00, although when dialing the Telex number, prefix 99 is required.
+The default international access code is 00, although when dialing the Telex number, the prefix 99 is required.

 When dialing from a mobile phone, + (a plus sign) can be used as a substitute for keying in the international access code.